 All application forms must be completed through Science Foundation Ireland’s online system (SESAME) this year.
 Click here to download the guidance notes that will help you to use SESAME.

 The online system will help you to create a digital Log of Evidence by allowing you to upload evidence saved in PDF format directly to the system for each step.

 Approval from your school principal will be required before your application can be submitted to Science Foundation Ireland, and your principal will be emailed a link to electronically approve your application when it is ready.

-The closing date for receipt of Application Form is Friday 26th March 2021.
 Only application forms submitted through SESAME will be accepted.
 Please note that there will be no opportunity to provide additional material after your submission has been received.
-The closing date for receipt of Log of Evidence is Friday 30th April 2021.

 Logs of Evidence